engineforce/ImmutableAssign/README.md

 var o1 = { a: { b: { c: [1, 2, 3] } } };

-// Deep freeze both input and output, can be used in development to make sure they don't change. iassign.freeze = true;

 //
 // Calling iassign() and _.map() to increment to every item in "c" array
 //